-IPv6 Prefix Delegation (PD) entails 1) the communication of a prefix from a delegating router to a requesting router, 2) a representation of the prefix in the delegating router's routing table, and 3) a control messaging service between the delegating and requesting routers to maintain prefix lifetimes.
+IPv6 Prefix Delegation (PD) entails 1) the communication of a prefix from a server to a requesting router, 2) a representation of the prefix in the network's Routing Information Base (RIB) and the firsthop router's forwarding information base (FIB), and 3) a control messaging service to maintain prefix lifetimes.
 Following delegation, the prefix is available for the requesting router's exclusive use and is not shared with any other nodes.
-This document considers the case when the requesting router is a node that acts as a host on behalf of its local applications and as a router on behalf of any downstream networks.
-The following paragraphs present possibilities for node behavior upon receipt of a delegated prefix.
+This document considers prefix delegation models where the requesting router acts as a router on behalf of any downstream networks, as a host on behalf of its local applications or as both.

-For nodes that connect downstream-attached networks (e.g., a cellphone that connects a "tethered" Internet of Things (IoT) network), a Delegating Router 'D' delegates a prefix 'P' to a Requesting node 'R' as shown in Figure 1:
+For nodes that connect downstream-attached networks (e.g., a cellphone that connects a "tethered" Internet of Things, a host with a complex internal network of virtual machines, etc.), the prefix delegation model is shown in Figure 1: